bdelacretaz/sling-adaptto-2016/README.md

 	Sling-Instance-Info: SlingId:cd4374af-6192-4a31-9daa-17a016abebd6; sling.environment.info:"sling-role:fileserver"
 	...

-Requesting the same node with an `html` extension uses the `default` worker role, as it doesn't have a specific `.routing` script:
+Requesting the same node with an `html` extension uses the `default` processor role, as it doesn't have a specific `.routing` script:

     curl -D - http://${H}/tmp/test.html